 Entrepreneurs and businesses conduct the incorporation with the Hong Kong Company Registry.
 You must also register your business with the Inland Revenue Department.
-Incorporating a limited company in Hong Kong typically takes within one week.
+Incorporating a limited company in Hong Kong typically takes around one week.
 Now, much of the process can be completed online.

 Forming a company in Hong Kong is very inexpensive compared with other territories.
 There are some ongoing registration fees, which business should be cognizant of on an annual basis.

 - Business Registration Certificate: HK$2,000 for a one-year certificate; HK$5,200 for a three-year certificate

 - Levy to the Protection of Wages on Insolvency Fund: HK$250 for a one-year certificate; HK$750 for a three-year certificate

 There is no minimum registered capital requirement for limited companies.
 However, at the time of company formation, a minimum of one share must be issued to the company founder.
 Share capital may be issued in any convertible currency.

 Businesses must have a local company address and submit this information with their application.
 It must be a physical address.
 As such, a PO box is insufficient when incorporating your company.
 If you do not wish to rent an office space because you are operating your business from overseas, a professional services company can provide you with a registered address for your business.

 The company name must be approved in order to incorporate your company.
 Some naming requirements include the following.

 - The company name may not be the same as another company appearing in the Index of Company Names kept by the Company Registry.
 Existing company names can be searched for on the Company Registry website.

 - May not be the same as a corporate body established under an ordinance.